February 15, 2026

 He’s exactly right.
 As CEO, it’s your job to assemble the RIGHT team that can execute your vision.
 Don’t hand this off to HR.
 It’s your responsibility to personally recruit key hires, set hiring criteria, and continuously redesign the org chart as growth demands new skills.
 You don’t need to interview every person, but you must design the selection and filtration process.
 This is one of the highest-leverage activities you have as CEO.

 Once you have the right people, the next challenge is sustaining high-performance quarter-after-quarter, year-after-year.
-Every company will have its own spin, but over the last 20 years I’ve found high-performance teams share ten essential ingredients, with five standing above the rest:
+Every company will have its own spin, but over the last 20 years I’ve found elite teams share ten essential ingredients, with five standing above the rest:

 Do these well, and you’ll turn a group of talented individuals into an unstoppable force.

-The greatest skill of any leader is developing other leaders.
 Yet most CEOs don’t spend enough time on it.
 They outsource leadership development to HR, buy a generic “leadership training” package, and hope for the best.
 That’s not enough.
 You need to own the leadership standard (see #3, Standards) and a company-wide training program you personally believe in and champion.

 For me, I look for traits that win in any stage, but are especially suited for startups: